Maria Christina, Princess of Transylvania: Life

 Born on 10 November 1574, she was the daughter of Archduke Charles II of Austria, the son of Emperor Ferdinand I, and Maria Anna of Bavaria.
-Her elder brother Archduke Ferdinand, succeeded as Holy Roman Emperor in 1619.
+Her younger brother Archduke Ferdinand, succeeded as Holy Roman Emperor in 1619.

 Marriage

 On 7 February 1595, it was received in Graz the formal petition of marriage between Maria Christina and Sigismund Báthory, ruling Prince of Transylvania, by the nobleman Stephen Bocskay.
-The marriage contract was negotiated almost a month, and finally the bride on 15 June accompanied by her mother, the Prince-Bishop George of Lavant and 6000 German horsemen.
+The marriage contract was negotiated for almost a month, and finally the bride on 15 June accompanied by her mother, the Prince-Bishop George of Lavant and 6000 German horsemen.
 In Kaschau, Maria Christina fell ill with a fever, which delayed the re-ride.
 The formal marriage took place in Weissenburg on 6 August, and soon after Maria Christina moved to Transylvania.

 Princess consort

 The marriage was regarded as a major political gain, as Sigismund, formerly a vassal of the Ottoman Empire, now formed close ties with the Holy Roman Empire.
 Emperor Rudolf II appointed Sigismund Prince of the Holy Roman Empire (Reichsfürst), and also secured the possession of Transylvania, if the couple remain without offspring.
 The agreement was signed on 16 January 1595 by the Hungarian parliament in Bratislava.

 However, this union proved to be completely unhappy; Sigismund, after a disastrous wedding night, refused to consummate the marriage and sent his wife to a fortress in Kővárgara, where Maria Christina was kept as prisoner.